Quick Links

 What is a nanny share?

-What if other families in a nanny-share don’t agree with me about employment practices?
+What if other families in a nanny share don’t agree with me about fair employment practices?

-What if there are differences (cultural or generational) between how I parent and how a domestic worker approaches childcare?
+What if there are cultural or generational differences between how we parent and how a nanny approaches childcare?

-In one way, cultural and/or generational differences between you and a worker can be a great benefit to you and your family.
-You might learn about new holidays and community rituals as well as different philosophies about childcare.
-We know from experience that it can be a relief to learn about all the ways a child can happily be fed, carried, changed, sung to, and put to sleep.
+Cultural and/or generational differences between you and a worker can be a great benefit to you and your family.
+You might learn about new holidays and community rituals.
+You might also learn different philosophies about child care.
+It can be a relief to learn about all the ways a child can happily be fed, carried, changed, sung to, and put to sleep.

-• What to remember: When you hire a nanny/childcare provider–or when you leave your child in the care of any other adult–you are ceding some control.
+Be explicit about your priorities and solicit their views from the nanny about their experiences as a child care provider.
+See where it goes!
+Over time, you might not alter your views or you might be more comfortable trying different approaches.
+Remember: when you hire a nanny—or when you leave your child in the care of any other adult—you are ceding some control.
 Accept that you will not be able to anticipate every scenario or control the outcome.
-It’s important that you and the childcare provider you employ share general values, instincts, and ethics.
-That will help you feel confident that they will make decisions that work for you.
+It’s important that you and the nanny you employ share general values, instincts, and ethics.
+Doing so will help you feel confident that they will make decisions that work for you.

 Suggested Readings